bahaaador/Bluetooth-USB-HID-Relay/README.md

 ## Usage

 1. Power on your board and connect it to the target computer via USB.
-2. If you haven't paired your Bluetooth keyboard and mouse yet, run the pairing script:
+2. Make sure your Bluetooth devices are paired and connected to the board.
+The script below will help you do this.
    ```bash
    sudo ./scripts/pair_devices.sh
    ```
    Follow the prompts to pair your devices.
-3. The board will now relay input from the Bluetooth devices to the target computer.
+3. Build and run the application using the commands in the [Common Tasks](#common-tasks) section.

 ## Common Tasks